NZR Legacy Fund Website Header 1840x558px v4

 • What is the Legacy Fund?

-A charitable trust that distributes the annual earnings from a $60 million perpetual fund held by New Zealand Rugby.
+A charitable trust that distributes the annual earnings from a $60 million perpetual fund held separately by New Zealand Rugby under the funds own investment policy.
 The Fund is dedicated to growing grassroots rugby in Aotearoa.

 • Who can apply?